 “The sea can bring enchanted ships, half-welcomed invaders of open hearts”: with copy like that, you know the editorial you’re about to see is a trip!
 And if you want trippy, you want Tzaims Luksus (and that first name is pronounced like “James” with a Z)…

 Luksus prints have that quality of “what comes around goes around” nostalgia for Art Nouveau and earlier decorative art movements.
-After launching his own line in 1966 (which, it turned out, was designed by George Halley), he changed his mind about the fashion biz, closing up shop in 1968.
-He refocused on art, though still designed fabrics—but his “fame flame” burned bright and extinguished fast.
+After launching his own line in 1966, he changed his mind about the fashion biz, closing up shop in 1968.
+He refocused on art, though still designed fabrics—but his “fabric fame flame” burned bright and extinguished fast.
 He won many awards, was unusually lauded in his time, and is basically now forgotten…except for by textile freaks like me!

 Written by Leigh Wishner, who is on Instagram (@patternplayusa) where this article first appeared.